 Why do the bad guys always have all the fun?
 Meet Gru and the gang from Despicable Me.

-Gru prides himself on being the meanest creature on Earth – but then he discovers another arch villain, in white John Travolta suit, with a bouffant black quiff, is on the prowl, and he seems to be pretty unscrupulous too!
-It's time for Gru to pull his biggest heist of all time: he is going to steal the moon!
+Gru prides himself on being the meanest creature on Earth – but then he discovers another arch villain (in white John Travolta suit and a bouffant black quiff) is on the prowl, and he seems to be pretty unscrupulous too!
+It's time for Gru to pull his biggest heist of all time: to steal the moon!

 Now the contest of evil versus, well, greater evil begins, and as Gru begins to show his gentler side as he adopts three little orphan girls, Margo, Edith and Agnes, we all start rooting for the Bad Guy turned Good.

-Despicable Me (cert U) is released October 15 nationwide.
+Despicable Me (cert U) is available on DVD and Blu-Ray.
+Despicable Me 2 is at cinemas now.
 Do you agree with our review?
 Let us know your verdict!

 Discuss this story